HadiAbbasi/HiLanguageManager/README.md

 ```

 This is our json file of languages dictionary which contains all our required multi-language texts categorised by languages name and all texts have unique key!
-you have to pass unique key to your textboxes + HiLanguageManager.immediate_changer
+you have to pass unique key to your textboxes + HiLanguageManager.immediate
 in this example we have to pass en|fa string for change in language!

 ```